oocx/acme.net/README.md

 This is a simple command line client that I use to test my ACME client.
 It does not yet have any command line arguments (I use it by commenting out/in whatever I need).

-## Oocx.ACME.ConsoleCLR

-A "classic" .net framework console application used to create a console .exe in addition to the dnx console application.

-## Oocx.Asn1PKCS

-This project contains classes to generate PKCS10 certificate requests.
-It can also save private keys in a PKCS1 .pem file.
-I have started to work on PKCS12 (PFX) support, but this code is not used yet.

 # Change log